 \subsection{Contributions}

-To summarize, the paper makes three contributions: \begin{enumerate} \item We present an interactive, workflow-level experimental setup for studying trust in human-AI advisory systems that enable separate trust judgments about the human advisor, the AI assistant, and their combined operation under controlled performance and integration configurations.
+To summarize, the paper makes three contributions: \begin{enumerate} \item We present an interactive experimental paradigm for studying trust attribution in AI-assisted advisory workflows under controlled variations in advisor performance and AI integration structure.

-\item Using this setup in an academic advising task ($N=77$), we provide empirical evidence that advisory outcomes are a primary driver of trust-related evaluations, while also suggesting that proactive versus reactive AI assistance can shape trust judgments even when advisory outcomes are successful.
+\item Using this academic advising setup, we show that observed advisor errors reduced trust in the human advisor, while visible AI correction did not increase trust in the AI assistant despite its corrective role.
+AI oversight also did not significantly redistribute trust consequences across the advisor, AI assistant, and advisor-AI team, suggesting that epistemic responsibility remained anchored to the human-facing expert.
+Descriptive patterns suggest that AI involvement may attenuate trust penalties, with heterogeneous responses to advisor mistakes.

-\item We derive design implications for human-AI advisory workflows, emphasizing the role of intervention timing, procedural visibility, and perceived responsibility (e.g., who initiates checking or correction and how that role is surfaced) in structuring users’ trust in the advisor, the AI, and the advisory team. \end{enumerate}
+\item We derive design implications for human-AI advisory workflows, emphasizing the importance of advisor competence, real-world constraints on error visibility, the positioning of AI assistance in error detection, and the potential for complementary signals to support adaptive responses to user trust. \end{enumerate}